sbmlteam/libsbml/README.txt

   ./configure

-If you do not have the Xerces-C++ XML library on your system, the configure step will fail.
-In that case, you can try using the Expat or libxml2 libraries instead.
+If you do not have the libxml2 XML library version 2.6.16 or later on your system, the configure step will fail.
+In that case, you can try using the Expat or Xerces libraries instead.
 For Expat, use

   ./configure --with-expat

-and for libxml2, use
+and for Xerces, use

-  ./configure --with-libxml
+  ./configure --with-xerces

 By default, libSBML only builds the C and C++ API library.
 If you want to configure libSBML to build the Java, Python, Perl, Lisp,